Takalik Abaj: Site description and layout

-Water control
+Water Control

 The hydraulic system included stone canals, which were not used for irrigation but rather to channel runoff and maintain the structural integrity of the principal architecture.
 These channels were also used to carry water to the residential areas of the city, and it is possible that the channels also served a ritual purpose linked to the rain god.
 So far, the remains of 25 channels have been found at the site.
 The larger channels measure 0.25 m wide by 0.30 m high, secondary channels measure about half that.

 There are two methods of construction used for the water channels.
 Clay channels date from the Middle Preclassic while stone-lined channels date from the Late Preclassic through to the Classic, with stone-lined channels from the Late Classic being the largest channels built at the site.
 It is presumed that the clay channels were not sufficiently effective, thus leading to the switch in construction materials and the implementation of stone-lined channels.
 In the Late Classic pieces of broken stone monuments were reused in the construction of the water channels.

+Lithology and Hydro-Geomorphic Architecture

+The site core of Takalik Abaj is situated upon a volcanic piedmont ridge where the underlying geology consists of thick Quaternary alluvial deposits and volcanic lahar flows derived from the Sierra Madre de Chiapas arc.
+Unlike the northern lowlands, the monumental architecture and expansive stone monument tradition utilized low-porosity, high-density andesite and basalt boulders transported from regional river beds.